-STATE OF HAWAII DEPARTMENT OF THE ATTORNEY GENERAL 425 QUEEN STREET HONOLULU, HAWAII 96813 (808) 586-1500
+STATE OF HAWAII DEPARTMENT OF THE ATTORNEY GENERAL 425 QUEEN STREET HONOLULU, HAWAII 96813 (808) 586-1500 DANA O. VIOLA FIRST DEPUTY ATTORNEY GENERAL

-December 2, 2019
+December 1, 2020

-The Honorable Ronald D. Kouchi President of the Senate and Members of the Senate Thirtieth State Legislature State Capitol, Room 409 Honolulu, Hawaii 96813 The Honorable Scott K. Saiki Speaker and Members of the House of Representatives Thirtieth State Legislature State Capitol, Room 431 Honolulu, Hawaii 96813
+The Honorable Ronald D. Kouchi President and Members of the Senate Thirty-First State Legislature State Capitol, Room 409 Honolulu, Hawaii 96813 The Honorable Scott K. Saiki Speaker and Members of the House of Representatives Thirty-First State Legislature State Capitol, Room 431 Honolulu, Hawaii 96813

-Dear President Kouchi and Speaker Saiki:
+Dear President Kouchi, Speaker Saiki, and Members of the Legislature:

-For your information and consideration, I am transmitting one (1) copy for each of you of the Department of the Attorney General's Preliminary Report on the Hawaii Autonomous Vehicles Legal Preparation Task Force.
-In accordance with Section 93-16, HRS, I am also informing you that the report may be viewed electronically at http://ag.hawaii.gov/publications/reports/reports-to-the legislature/.
+For your information and consideration, I am transmitting a copy of the Department of the Attorney General's Final Report on the Hawaii Autonomous Vehicles Legal Preparation Task Force as required by House Concurrent Resolution Number 220, House Draft 1, Senate Draft 1.
+In accordance with section 93-16, Hawaii Revised Statutes, I am also informing you that the report may be viewed electronically at http://ag.hawaii.gov/publications/reports/reports-to-the legislature/.